mastodon/mastodon/HELLO_PATCH.md

 The method to revisit is `use_seamless_external_login?`.
 Currently this method returns `true` only for PAM and LDAP authentication, disconnected from the similar `omniauth_only?`

+# HELLO_PATCH(10): append the :verified: emoji to the end of the display name